 Provincial & Territorial Funding Programs for Autism Therapy

 Funding, services and supports vary from province to province, territory to territory.
-In an effort to help individuals and families navigate the complex web of information, Autism Canada has updated the Provincial & Territorial Funding Programs for Autism Therapy document originally prepared by Odette Madore in 2006.
+In an effort to help individuals, families and caregivers navigate the complex web of information, Autism Canada offers a Provincial & Territorial Funding Guide filled with resources for national funding available to our community.

 Aging and Autism: A Think Tank